BeckBusch/CS209-Labs/Lab2_SigCond/Lab2_AnswerScript.md

 Q 4.4: What will be the impact of shifting the filter cut-off frequency closer to 500Hz or 100kHz?
 Validate your answer using LTspice.

-> A cut-off frequency closer to 500Hz results in:
+> A cut-off frequency closer to 500Hz results in: Shifting the area of large phase shift to the left. i.e. the large phase shift will occur with lower frequencies.

-> A cut-off frequency closer to 100kHz results in:
+> A cut-off frequency closer to 100kHz results in: Large phase shifts occurring over a much higher range of frequencies.

 ## Part 5: DC Regulator Circuit